cjmoczy/504-final-project-lorenz_system/README.md

 #include <thread>
 ```

+Additionally, having gnuplot avaliable to run on terminal will aid in data visualization.

 ## Test

 A basic test was implemented to help evaluate the accuracy of the data being produced due to the utilized integrator method.
 In order to test the accuracy of the values, coordiantes (x,y) were set to (0,0), while coordinate (z) = (constant).
 By doing so, the system of equations reduces down to one expression which has the solution: